XxZeroGravityxX/GenETL/README.md

 ## Where to get it

-The source code is hoted on GitHub at: https://github.com/XxZeroGravityxX/GenETL.
+The source code is hosted on GitHub at: https://github.com/XxZeroGravityxX/GenETL.
 Binary installers for the latest released version are available at the [Python Package Index (PyPI)](https://pypi.org/project/pandas)

 ```bash
 # or PyPi